-- We engage in strategic purchasing to ensure a sufficient supply of key raw materials and components. - Our environmental targets are designed to help advance our understanding of potential climaterelated impacts, including those in our supply chain.
-For example, we have engaged over 50 suppliers to report relevant Scope 3 GHG emissions data.
+- Engaging in strategic purchasing to ensure a sufficient supply of key raw materials and components. - Designing our environmental targets to help advance our understanding of potential climate-related impacts, including those in our supply chain.
+For example, in line with one of our targets, we have engaged over 50 suppliers to report Scope 3 GHG emissions data.

-We seek opportunities to further engage our vendors and collaborators in securing our value chain against both physical and transitional risks and strengthen resiliency.
+We seek opportunities to further engage our vendors and collaborators in securing our value chain against both physical and transitional risks and strengthening resiliency.